 Look-Alike Websites

-Scammers often use imitation websites to defraud unsuspecting victims, exploiting project websites and online marketplaces to carry out their schemes.
+Scammers often use imitation websites to defraud unsuspecting victims, exploiting project websites and online marketplaces to carry it out.
 For example, the Google ad scam targeting the X2Y2 NFT marketplace led to a loss of 100 ETH.

 Fake Twitter and Support Pages

-Web3 scammers often deceive users by creating fake Twitter accounts and support pages for existing or upcoming projects.
+Web3 scammers may deceive users by creating fake Twitter accounts and support pages for existing or upcoming projects.
 They exploit these platforms to impersonate helpful representatives and trick victims into sharing their wallet details and seed phrases under the pretense of account verification.
-Therefore, ensure to always utilize Discord’s open ticket system for submitting complaints and never disclose your seed phrase or sensitive information to anyone offering assistance via social media.
+So, consider Discord’s open ticket system for submitting complaints and never disclose your seed phrase or sensitive information to anyone offering assistance via social media.

 Phishing

-In 2022, OpenSea suffered a data breach when a contractor leaked customer email data to an external entity, leading to a phishing attack.
-Scammers utilized this information to steal $1.7 million worth of ETH by liquidating stolen NFTs from victims’ wallets.
+In 2022, OpenSea suffered a data breach when a contractor leaked customer email data to an external entity.
+Scammers used this information to steal $1.7 million worth of ETH by liquidating stolen NFTs from victims’ wallets.
 Oftentimes, scammers replicate legitimate marketplaces in their emails to deceive NFT investors.
 So, ensure you always verify the sender’s email address and avoid clicking on suspicious links.

 Fake Airdrops